 In Memory, the website has a fabulous breakdown of funeral costs that I want to share with you.

-Below is just one of a few charts they have compiled for funeral costs references.
+Below are just a few charts they have compiled for funeral cost references.

-You can see that this chart is referencing the traditional funeral from the funeral home to the casket and other disbursements.
+You can see that this chart references the traditional funeral from the funeral home to the casket and other disbursements.

 The casket we chose for my father-in-law was $2800 plus taxes and a beautiful mahogany colour.

-For more details into graveside burial costs or cremation costs in a chart from such as above visit InMemory.
+For more details on graveside burial costs or cremation costs in a chart such as the above, visit InMemory. (website no longer running)